Deutscher775/s.jesn.zip/README.md

 # s.jesn.zip
 A file sharing and link shortening service.

+## My motto
+It works.
+Code might be ass, but never change a running system.
+Comments inside of code are probably from copilot ¯\\_(ツ)_/¯

 ## Purpose
 This project began as a personal tool for shortening links and sharing files.
 After a few friends expressed interest, I decided to make it publicly available.
 You're welcome to use it, but please refrain from spamming or misusing the unlimited upload and sharing features.